xzel23/utility/README.md

 ## Changes

-### 18.7.0
+### 19.0.0

 - BREAKING: This version has some breaking changes to the Font classes:
     - The font classes now have a `families` Attribute of type `List<String>` instead of a single `family` attribute of type `String`.
 This was necessary to support alternative font families (like in CSS).
     - new method Font.getType() returns either `FontType.MONOSPACED` or `FontType.Proportional`.
     - `Style.FONT_TYPE` was replaced by `Style.FONT_CLASS` and `Style.FONT_FAMILY`
     - added assertions to check for valid attribute types
-- Changes to the FontUtil implementations; if a JavaFX or AWT font is requested, the different families are tested for availability on the system and th first available one is used to instantiate the platform font.
-You can add one of "serif", "sans-serif", and "monospaced" at the end of the family list (these are always available) to make sure a matching fallback font is selected.
+    - Changes to the FontUtil implementations; if a JavaFX or AWT font is requested, the different families are tested for availability on the system and the first available one is used to instantiate the platform font.
+You can add one of `"serif"`, `"sans-serif"`, and `"monospace"` at the end of the family list (these are always available) to make sure a matching fallback font is selected.
+    - The HtmlConverter will use `<code>` tags if the font family is set to `monospace`, i.e, if `monospace` is the first family listed in the font's list of font families and CSS is not used (pass the HtmlConversionOption `useCss(false)` when creating the converter).
+Otherwise, a `<span>` is used to set the font.
+- updated plugins and dependencies
+- some minor fixes and improvements

 ### 18.6.0